GIScience/gis-training-resource-center/content/Wiki/en_qgis_common_errors_and_Issues.md

 __Solution:__

  Redefine the coordinate system, redefine i.e. change the coordinate system but not the coordinates, to the correct coordinate system.

+1, Open your Project: Open the QGIS project where you want to redefine the coordinate system.

+2, Access Project Properties: Go to the "Project" menu at the top of the QGIS window and select "Properties".
+Alternatively, you can press Ctrl + Shift + P as a shortcut.

+3, Coordinate System Tab: In the Project Properties window, select the "Coordinate System" tab.

+4, Change Coordinate System: Here, you can select a new coordinate system for your project.
+You can search for a specific coordinate system using the search bar, or you can browse through the list of available coordinate systems.

+Apply Changes: Once you've selected the desired coordinate system, click "OK" to apply the changes.
+QGIS will reproject the layers in your project to match the new coordinate system.

+5, Check and Adjust Layers: After redefining the coordinate system, it's essential to check your layers to ensure they align correctly.
+Some layers may require manual adjustments or reprojection if they don't align as expected.
+And have also a final look at the right bottom of the QGIS window where the actual CRS is indicated.

 ## Coordinate systems: What coordinate system should my dataset be in?